Cldfire/site/content/blog/writing-an-opencl-filter-for-ffmpeg.md

     float similarity
 ) {
     int2 loc = (int2)(get_global_id(0), get_global_id(1));
-    float4 pixel = get_pixel(src, loc);
+    float4 pixel = read_imagef(src, sampler, loc);
     float diff = distance(pixel.xyz, colorkey_rgba.xyz);

     pixel.s3 = (diff > similarity) ?
-1.0 : 0.0;
+1.0f : 0.0f;
     write_imagef(dst, loc, pixel);
 }
 ```

-The `get_pixel` function returns a pixel from `src` at `loc` (it's split off into a separate function since we'll be adding another short kernel that uses it shortly).
-Within the `colorkey` kernel we obtain the value for `loc` by using the `get_global_id` function that OpenCL provides.
-Every invocation of the kernel is going to be assigned unique IDs within a range that we'll specify when we queue the kernel to be executed; these unique IDs allow us to touch every pixel in the input image without using for loops!
+This kernel first grabs a pixel based on the return values of the `get_global_id` function that OpenCL provides (and with certain sampling flags set via the `sampler` variable; you can look up the flags [here](https://www.khronos.org/registry/OpenCL/sdk/1.2/docs/man/xhtml/)).
+Every invocation of the kernel is going to be assigned unique IDs within a range that we'll specify when we queue the kernel to be executed; these unique IDs allow us to touch every pixel in the input image without using loops!

 Everything after obtaining the pixel is directly translated from the CPU `do_colorkey_pixel` function; we calculate the "distance" (difference) between the pixel's RGB components and the key colors' RGB components using an OpenCL built-in function and then set the pixel's alpha value based upon a comparison between that difference and the given `similarity` value.